chromium/chromium/tools/metrics/histograms/README.md

 that buckets capture enough precision for your needs over the range.

-Pro tip: You can filter the set of histograms shown on `chrome://histograms` by specifying a prefix.
-For example, `chrome://histograms/Extensions.Load` shows only histograms whose names match the pattern "Extensions.Load*".
+Pro tip: You can filter the set of histograms shown on `chrome://histograms` by appending to the URL.
+For example, `chrome://histograms/UserActions` shows only histograms whose names contain "UserActions", such as "UMA.UserActionsCount".

 In addition to testing interactively, you can have unit tests examine the values emitted to histograms.
 See [histogram_tester.h](https://cs.chromium.org/chromium/src/base/test/metrics/histogram_tester.h) for details.

+See also `chrome://metrics-internals` ([docs](https://chromium.googlesource.com/chromium/src/+/master/components/metrics/debug/README.md))
+for more thorough manual testing if needed.

 ## Interpreting the Resulting Data